sunfounder/elite-explorer-kit/docs/source/arduino_start/09_add_lib.rst

    .. image:: img/rfid_choose.png

 #.
-After a short while, you will receive a notification indicating a successful installation.
+Once the installation is complete, you will receive a notification confirming that the library has been successfully added to your Arduino IDE.
+The next time you need to use this library, you won't need to repeat the installation process.

    .. image:: img/rfid_success.png